| Factor | Assessment |

 8. How Region Alert Monitors Haiti

 English-language media covers Haiti during major crises.
-The daily security developments that matter to operations teams — road closures, protests, local crime patterns, regulatory changes — travel through Haitian Creole and French channels first.
+The daily security developments that matter to operations teams (road closures, gang territorial shifts, kidnapping patterns, humanitarian access changes) travel through Haitian Creole and French channels first.

 Region Alert monitors: